South Africa's Position Statement at the United Nations General Assembly: Draft Resolution on the Return of Children in Ukraine

 Key Chapter Title List

-- Background of the Emergency Special Session and the Theme of the Resolution
+- Background of the Emergency Special Session and Resolution Theme

 - South Africa's Fundamental Position on the Ukraine Conflict: Call for Ceasefire and Negotiations